 A number of basic strategies and tools are typically used in Medicaid planning.
-To determine what’s best for your individual situation, talk with Henry Levandowski or Maria Darpino.
-Home visits, visits to long term care facilities, and phone consultations are available.
+To determine what's best for your individual situation, talk with Henry Levandowski or Maria Darpino.
+Home visits, visits to nursing homes, and phone consultations are available.
 If you wait, it may be too late to take some of the steps available to preserve your assets.

 How Does an Initial Consultation Work?